openstack/openstack-manuals/doc/install-guide/source/ceilometer-nova.rst

 example message format.

-Notification messages are placed on the OpenStack messaging system, which recruits AMPQ to send information when an event triggers alerts.
+Notification messages are placed on the OpenStack messaging system, which recruits AMQP to send information when an event triggers alerts.

 The :file:`nova.conf` file uses the nova_notification driver by defualt.